Viability for extending or modifying functionality of the software

 Upon completion, Envative will deliver a comprehensive review of findings to include:

-A code review engagement with Envative will result in an objective and well-informed understanding of a business’s Mobile App(s) code and its positioning for desired enhancements or other future business goals.
+A code review engagement with Envative will result in an objective and well-informed understanding of the software that's running the business and its positioning for desired enhancements or other future business goals.